xpack-ai/lemonai/CONTRIBUTING.md

 This guide, like Lemon itself, is a constant work in progress.
 We highly appreciate your understanding if at times it lags behind the actual project, and welcome any feedback for us to improve.

 In terms of licensing, please take a minute to read our short License and Contributor Agreement.
-The community also adheres to the [code of conduct](https://github.com/hexdocom/.github/blob/main/CODE_OF_CONDUCT.md).
+The community also adheres to the [code of conduct](https://github.com/hexdocom/lemon/blob/main/CODE_OF_CONDUCT.md).

-## Before you jump in

-Looking for something to tackle?
-Browse our [good first issues](https://github.com/hexdocom/Lemon/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22good%20first%20issue%22) and pick one to get started!

-Got a cool new model runtime or tool to add?
-Open a PR in our [plugin repo](https://github.com/hexdocom/Lemon-plugins) and show us what you've built.

-Need to update an existing model runtime, tool, or squash some bugs?
-Head over to our [official plugin repo](https://github.com/hexdocom/Lemon-official-plugins) and make your magic happen!

-Join the fun, contribute, and let's build something awesome together! 💡✨

-Don't forget to link an existing issue or open a new issue in the PR's description.

 ### Bug reports

+> \[!IMPORTANT]
-> \[!IMPORTANT]> \
+> \
 > Please make sure to include the following information when submitting a bug report:

 * A clear and descriptive title